melissaboiko/myougiden/README.md

  - Optional rōmaji input and output.
  - Intelligently find out what kind of query is intended.
  - Option for tab-separated output, easily manipulable with Unix tools.
  - Full color output, including partial match highlighting.
-Seriously, this thing has a *lot* of color.
+No seriously, this thing has a *lot* of color.
 I mean we're talking Takashi Murakami material here.